 ArcGIS Online is Esri's Software as a Service offering that represents GIS as a service.
-Portal for ArcGIS is software technology from Esri that customers can deploy either on premises or in the cloud.
+ArcGIS Enterprise is software technology from Esri that customers can deploy either on premises or in the cloud.
 Both products allow users and organizations to author and share maps and data via a portal that supports users, groups, and sharing.

 Aspects of the portal-specific resources of the ArcGIS REST API are integrated into the object models of the web and device client APIs.